101 Life Principles To Live By Every Day

 - Fear, #2: No matter how much fear you have, your fear can be conquered with love.
 (By love, I’m referring to universal love, not specifically romantic love.)

 - Focus: is what happens when you stop letting yourself get distracted by the unimportant things.

 - Force: You can’t force things to happen if they are not meant to be.
 There is a time and place for everything.
 You can only do what you can and let the universe take care of the rest.

 - Friendships: A friendship is a bond between two like-minded souls.
 If there are friends you no longer feel an affinity for, perhaps it’s time to let the friendships go and work on building new friendships.
-Read: Why I Parted Ways With My Best Friend of 10 Years and How To Have More Best Friends in Life: The Heartfelt Guide
+Read: Why I Parted Ways With My Best Friend of 10 Years and How to Make More Best Friends in Life: My Heartfelt Guide

 - Frustration: makes you feel bad and doesn’t help you solve your problem.
 Release the frustration in you and work on the issues instead.
 Read: 13 Helping Points When Things Don’t Go Your Way